pablobernabeu/Gemini_literature_review_workflow/input/README.txt

-Distributing the input across batches enhances the quality of NotebookLM's output.
+Distributing the input across batches of around 30 papers helps enhance

+the quality of NotebookLM's output.